johanneswega/pyrene/README.md

   <img src=".pics/2DIR.png" width="350">
 </p>

 To use these classes, the data first needs to be converted into a `.npy` file containing the time, wavelength, and ΔA arrays.
 Examples on how to generate these `.npy` files from raw `.txt` TA data can be found in the `examples` folder.

+All classes also work with TRIR data upon setting `IR=True`.
+Here, one can also directly load a `.pdat` file.

 ---